haldean/resume/README.md

 And if you just wanted to list the name of the organization, you could specify it as `-- Organization` followed by three blank lines.

+To make anything within the text bold, wrap it in asterices, like so:

+    -- Organization
+    Location
+    Title
+    Date
+    - \*This is important\*: I got really good grades